-I’ve learned so much about sales from being a father — not the least of which is the tactful art of negotiation.
+I’ve learned so much about sales from being a proud father of three — not the least of which is the art of negotiation.

 From after-school snacks, to TV time, to bedtime routines, not a day goes by where my kids don’t challenge the house rules to better their personal situation.

 Kid: “Daddy?” [holding a bag of chocolates] “Can I have these chocolates?”

 Kid: “Can I have five?” [holding a handful]

 Kid: “Four?” [still holding a handful]

 Kid: “Aw, c’mon!” [already stuffing chocolates into their mouth]

 What is it about kids that makes them killer negotiators?
 How are they able to relentlessly pursue their desired goal while still giving the illusion that they’re engaging in a give-and-take negotiating framework?